-In the city we walk everywhere, use free public transport and occasionally use Uber (if you choose to use Uber, use the code kyliet591ue to get a free ride).
-This year we have spent $200 in 6 months on public transport, the bulk of that was spent in the first three months of the year due to moving and sorting a few things out.
-If we continue this way, it is $400 a year, bringing our total for transport in the city up to $2,913.
+In the city we walk everywhere, use free public transport and occasionally used Uber (if you choose to use Uber, use the code kyliet591ue to get a free ride).
+We spent $200 in 6 months on public transport, the bulk of that was spent in the first three months of the year due to moving and sorting a few things out.

 Groceries $15,600 vs $7,800

-In the suburbs we didn’t have access to the markets we do here and prices were more expensive for many of the items we buy.
-We had chickens yet it didn’t make much of a difference once you took into account their food and straw etc. Overall we spent around $300 per week on food there compared to $150 per week here.
+In the suburbs, we didn’t have access to the markets we do here and prices were more expensive for many of the items we buy.
+We had chickens yet it didn’t make much of a difference once you took into account their food and straw etc. Overall we spent around $300 per week on food there compared to $150 per week in the city.

 However, it is very easy to slip into a takeaway lifestyle in the city and overspend massively.
-Currently we are averaging $150 a week on groceries.
 We could easily spend $600+ if we ate out as often as we felt like it because everything is so close and easy to get eat at.